 Here are a few more:

 If deskless workers can’t connect and collaborate via mobile, they are essentially detached from the company they work for.
-Not only does this signal to them that the company isn’t invested in helping them succeed, it isolates these workers and creates more opportunities for misunderstandings around goals, policies, and proper procedures.
+Not only does this signal to them that the company isn’t invested in helping them succeed, it isolates these workers and creates more opportunity for misunderstandings around goals, policies, and proper procedures.

 At worst, employees can feel invisible.
 Take Elizabeth Peachy, a home health aide, who says that she isn’t given any resources other than a website to do her job.
 Yet she is expected to navigate the challenges of caring for high-risk patients during COVID-19.